JustCodeRW/ProjektEKG/README.md

 There also functins for writing implemented that can be used if needed.

+There is also a test user implementet: User Name: Test, Password: yxcv#

 In the root directory i also added the Arduino file that the ESP is using.